Digitizing scrapbook with camera and laptop.

 Digitizing your memories is pointless if you don't have a safe place to keep them.
 Before you start, decide on your digital storage plan.
 Create a simple folder system on your computer, organizing albums by year or event (e.g., "Smith Family 1998").
 This makes finding photos much easier later.
 Most importantly, back up your files in more than one place.
 A great approach is to use both an external hard drive and a cloud storage service like Dropbox or Google Drive.
 This ensures that if one option fails, your memories are still safely backed up and protected.

-How to Prep Your Scrapbooks for Scanning
+How to Prepare Your Scrapbooks for Scanning

 Before you jump into scanning, a little prep work goes a long way.
 Taking the time to get your scrapbooks ready will make the whole process smoother and ensure you get the best possible digital copies of your memories.
 Old scrapbooks can be bulky, fragile, and hard to share, but turning them into a digital album makes them easy to enjoy and keep safe for a long time.
 Think of this prep stage as setting your project up for success.
 By assessing your materials and making a clear plan, you can protect your originals and create a beautiful digital archive.